Tomoko Ohta: Research

 In the early 1960s, genetic theories about natural selection assumed that inherited mutations were either harmful, and would be removed from the population, or beneficial, and would be transmitted to future individuals in the population.
 Based on this assumption, all individuals in a population were expected to be highly similar.
 However, in 1966, Richard Lewontin and John Lee Hubby found a much greater than expected amount of genetic variation among the individuals in a population.
 Motoo Kimura proposed a possible explanation, the neutral theory of evolution, to model changes in a population over time.
 According to his theory, some gene variants were neither advantageous nor harmful and were not affected by natural selection.

 Having worked on the neutral theory of evolution with Kimura, Ohta became convinced that division into good, neutral and harmful mutations was too simplistic a model to fully explain the observed data.
-She theorized that neutral mutations (neither deleterious nor entirely neutral) still played an important role in evolution.
+She theorized that nearly neutral mutations (neither deleterious nor entirely neutral) still played an important role in evolution.

 She first developed the slightly deleterious model of molecular evolution, and then a more general form, the nearly neutral theory of evolution.
 Her theory challenged the position of her mentor Kimura, but they were able to debate fiercely and still maintain both their friendship and their independent positions.

 Ohta's theory of slightly deleterious fixations introduced a new class of origin-fixation models, with the goal of better explaining observed data.
 While most of the mutations that affected encoded proteins were harmful, as long as they were not too significant ("nearly neutral"), they could remain in the population.
 Ohta also examined the role of chance and population size.
 She showed that population size is important in determining whether less-than-optimal variants can spread; in a smaller population, chance will have a greater effect on the set of outcomes, and natural selection will function more poorly.
 (In effect, rolling a small number of genetic dice is less likely to show a representative distribution of results than rolling a large number of dice.)
 As a result, mutations that are slightly deleterious can become more easily fixed in small than in large populations, through genetic drift.

-In 1974, Kimura and Ohto proposed a set of five general principles that might influence molecular evolution.
+In 1974, Kimura and Ohta proposed a set of five general principles that might influence molecular evolution.

 When Ohta first published her Nearly Neutral theory, she faced difficulty in attracting the scientific research community's attention and acceptance.
 Supporting data in protein evolution was sequentially collected in the 1990s, with even more evidence supporting her theory made available throughout the 21st century.
 There is more and more evidence evolving that supports her nearly neutral theory of evolution.

 "The nearly neutral theory in its initial form may not explain all aspects of polymorphisms but, almost 50 years after it was first proposed by Tomoko Ohta (Ohta 1973), it still constitutes an excellent starting point for further theoretical developments."

 Recognition

-Ohta’s work in the field of molecular evolution has been recognized internationally.
+Ohta's work in the field of molecular evolution has been recognized internationally.